On chain link surgeries bounding rational homology balls and $\chi$-slice 3-braid closures: Introduction

 \subsection{Acknowledgements}

 We would like to thank Brendan Owens for many helpful discussions, feedback on an earlier draft of this paper, and explanations of the algorithm for verifying cubiquity in Section~\ref{sec:cubiquitydef}.
 We also thank Frank Swenton for developing and maintaining \textsc{KLO} software.
-The first author was supported by the FWF grant ``Cut and Paste Methods in Low Dimensional Topology.''
+Finally, we thank the anonymous referee for providing detailed feedback and helpful comments. he first author was supported by the \emph{Fonds zur F\"{o}rderung der wissenschaftlichen Forschung} grant ``Cut and Paste Methods in Low Dimensional Topology''.